bncarey42/trilium-themes/README.md

 1. All the fonts I've used are avalible to download at [Google Fonts](https://fonts.google.com) in .ttf format
 2. Convert the `.ttf` to `.woff2` I used [Google's woff2](https://github.com/google/woff2).
 3. Drag and drop converted font into trilium
 4. Update its mime type in the document.
 To do this you'll need the font's noteID.
-Open the options menu and choose "<<<???Querry SQL database???>>>" and execute the following update statement:
+Open the options menu and choose `<<<???Querry SQL database???>>>` and execute the following update statement:
 ```SQL
 UPDATE notes SET mime='<<<???application/octet stream???>>>' WHERE noteID='$noteID';
 ```